Frequently Asked Questions

 QUESTION: What is a Sanctuary Advisory Council?

 ANSWER: National marine sanctuary advisory councils are community-based, volunteer advisory groups established to provide advice and recommendations to NOAA on issues including management, science, service, and stewardship.
-This sanctuary advisory council brings members of a diverse community together to provide advice to NOAA, to serve as a liaison with the nominating community, and to assist in guiding the site through the designation process.
+This sanctuary advisory council brings members of the community together to provide advice to NOAA, to serve as a liaison with the nominating community, and to assist in guiding the site through the designation process.

 QUESTION: How long do sanctuary advisory council members serve?